|

 the authorization to refer patients to specialists, hospitals and other

 service providers.
-If a patient seeks for a service without the PCP authorization
+If a patient seeks a service without the PCP authorization

-he/she may end up paying very high cost for this service, as the insurance
+he/she may end up paying a very high cost for this service, as the insurance

 carrier may not cover it.